HibaKob/SyntheticMicroBundle/README.md

 ![Pipeline](Figures/Pipeline_SyntheticData_RealFrame.png)

 ## In this Repository
-This repository contains the following files:
+The  `Main Code` folder contains the following files:
 * [`GenerateSyntheticTextures.py`](GenerateSyntheticTextures.py) -- This code generates synthetic regions of beating microbundles based on displacement results obtained via Finite Element Simulations given a real frame image of a microbundle, a mask of the tissue region of the frame, and FEA displacement results at different points within the tissue domain.
 * [`Add_Noise.py`](Add_Noise.py) -- This code adds a Perlin noise to the generated synthetic microbundle frames given a mask of the texture region (region to add noise), number of octaves, and magnitude ratio relative to the maximum intensity value within the mask region.
 * [`fcns.py`](fcns.py) --  This file contains all the user-defined functions needed to run the codes.